drbean/curriculum/pages/homepage/html/fortunes.md

 But, with enemies like these, who needs friends.
 %
+Flip the script: Goodies are baddies, baddies are goodies.
+%
+Flip the script: Goodies are baddies, baddies are goodies.
+Bad goodies are good baddies and the ugly bad goodies.
+%
+Flip the script: Goodies are baddies, baddies are goodies.
+The ugly are bad goodies and others good baddies.
+%
 All's fair in love and war.
 %
 Make love, not war.